robang74/redfishos/forum/quick-start-guide.md

 > `"flash_blob oem_b *_v12b_seine.img"`

-Then you have to use call `flash.sh` with `--force` option.
+Then you have to call `flash.sh` with `--force` option.
 Otherwise, it fails complaining about `md5sum` mismatch.

 **Android debug**